Go to Studio

 input_hl string

-Locale override (connectable input).
+Locale override (input) — Connectable input that overrides the static Locale parameter at runtime.
 One of: en, fr, de, it, es, nl.

 country select default: France (fr)

-Google country parameter (gl).
+Country (gl) — Google country parameter.
 Affects which regional results are returned.
+Defaults to France.

 location string